GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Audio post-processing
 <sec:ssl:single_source:method:audio_processing>

-The simulator allows to directly extract spectral representations from received signals.
+The simulator allows the extraction of spectral representations directly from received signals.
-This section summarizes the explicit choices made regarding audio-processing for performing the #acr("SSL") task.
+This section summarizes the explicit choices made regarding audio processing for performing the #acr("SSL") task.
+//TODO
+//The Short Term Fourier transform is computed on short frames of
-Originally, the dataset is constituted by #draft[TODO]
+//Originally, the dataset is constituted by #draft[TODO]

 ==== Neural Network Architecture